lalawue/mooncake/README.md

         -h print help
         -a print AST
         -s print Lua code
+        -i enter REPL
         -p generate Lua code with project config
         -v version
 ```

-project config example is examples/proj/proj_config.mooc, you can see how to config it through [CommandLine Usage](docs/cmdline.md).
+project config example is `examples/proj/proj_config.mooc`, you can see how to config it through [CommandLine Usage](docs/cmdline.md).

 ## Test